Paul Bremer: Memoir

 In 2006, Bremer published a memoir called My Year in Iraq: The Struggle to Build a Future of Hope, which was described as "an almost day-by-day narrative that sticks to what Bremer was doing and with whom he was interacting, without providing much analysis or introspection."
 Michiko Kakutani of The New York Times characterized it as "an amalgam of spin and sincerity, is partly an explanation (or rationalization) of actions Mr. Bremer took as America's man in Baghdad, partly an effort to issue some 'I told you so's' to administration colleagues, and partly an attempt to spread (or reassign) responsibility (or blame) by tracing just who in the White House, Pentagon and State Department signed off on or ordered critical decisions made during his tenure".

 His media commentary is generally critical of the Obama administration for not devoting more effort to promoting democracy overseas.
 He is also a consistent advocate for continued U.S. presence in Iraq.
 On the other hand, while many other conservatives began advocating for a withdrawal from Afghanistan, Bremer endorsed the administration's new strategy in 2010, describing it as "reasonable" and giving Obama "credit for deciding to replicate President Bush's Iraq strategy by sending more troops to the fight in Afghanistan".
 He has also endorsed Samuel P. Huntington's "clash of civilizations" thesis, stating: "It is a fact of history that Europe is based on Judeo-Christian values.
 But Europe seems unwilling, or perhaps afraid, to acknowledge this reality."

 Painting and writing

 After taking art lessons at a school in Glen Echo, Maryland, in 2007, Bremer began doing oil paintings of New England country landscapes, which he sells through his company Bremer Enterprises.
-What he sells proceeds to the historical societies of Chester and Grafton in Vermont, where he moved after his public retirement.
+The proceeds of his sales are given to the historical societies of Chester and Grafton in Vermont, where he moved after his public retirement.
 He has self-mockingly described his style of painting as "evolving American primitive".

 The Bremer Enterprises website also provides links to books by Bremer and his wife Frances Winfield Bremer.
 In addition to his 2006 memoir, in September 2011 Bremer published From Sea to Shining Sea: Biking Across America with Wounded Warriors, on Amazon.com's Kindle platform via Bremer Enterprises.